phetsims/phet-info/checklists/new_repo_checklist.md

 - [ ] Create a Master Checklist issue using template [sim_new_checklist.md](https://github.com/phetsims/phet-info/blob/master/checklists/sim_new_checklist.md).
 Use "{{TITLE}} Master Checklist" as the issue name.
 Assign to @ariel-phet.

 In your working copy of perennial repo:
 - [ ] Add the new repo to `perennial/data/active-repos`.
-Run `clone-missing-repos.sh` to check your change, commit and push.
+Commit and push.
 After a few minutes, an automated process should update the other files under perennial/data/.
 Pull perennial so you can find the sim in phetmarks.

 Other:
 - [ ] Navigate to phettest.colorado.edu and click the "Refresh Perennial" button.
 If you're off campus, [CU's VPN service](https://oit.colorado.edu/services/network-internet-services/vpn) is required to access phettest.colorado.edu.